-As humans, we are a product of the combination of our DNA, our values, and our lived and learned experiences.
+We are all products of our DNA, values, and lived and learned experiences.

 Each of us brings our whole self to work, and a simple model to represent this is the Head, Heart, and Briefcase model.
-The briefcase represents an individual's knowledge, skills, and experience, typically the information that is gleaned through a person's resume.
+The briefcase represents an individual's knowledge, skills, and experience.
 The heart represents their values, ethics, and passion for the work, industry and/or mission.
-And the head represents a person's behaviors, cognitive abilities, and emotional intelligence.
+The head represents a person's behaviors, cognitive abilities, and emotional intelligence.